TheDamik34/six-interview/README.md

  - i first start with implementing count storage in mission class
  - Then implement comparable interface on Mission class
  - i implemented compareTo method to sort in descending order to prevent calling reverse method.
 It is more optimal
+ - I changed the implementation of 'missionToRocketsMap' from HashMap to TreeMap to optimize read